 The Information will be used primarily for the purpose of managing your superannuation under the terms of the Trust Deed (as amended from time to time) which governs the Fund.

 This includes but is not limited to:

 - calculation and payment of benefits;

-- managing the insured death and disability benefits offered from the Fund;
+- managing the insured component of the death and disability benefits offered from the Fund;

 - transferring moneys to other superannuation funds, rollover funds and approved arrangements; and

 - allocations to and from the allocated pension area of the Fund.

 Can we use your information for marketing our products and services?